SampsonWang233/spend-tracker/FIREBASE_SETUP.md

 - Check browser console for errors
 - Verify your Firebase config is correct
 - Make sure Firestore is enabled in your Firebase project

+### Works locally but not on GitHub Pages
+- **Most common issue**: Make sure you've added your GitHub Pages domain to Firebase Authorized Domains (Step 5)
+- Check that `firebase-config.js` is committed and pushed to GitHub
+- Verify your GitHub Pages site is actually deployed
+- Check browser console on the deployed site for specific error messages
+- Common errors:
+  - `FirebaseError: [code=permission-denied]` → Check Firestore security rules
+  - `FirebaseError: [code=unavailable]` → Check authorized domains
+  - `CORS error` → Add domain to authorized domains

+### "Permission denied" on deployed site
+- Make sure Firestore security rules allow public access (if using test mode)
+- Check that rules are published (not just saved)
+- Try the simpler rule: `allow read, write: if true;` for testing

 ## Need Help?